Pay just $7.50 for postage

-In this week after Easter, I thought it would be helpful to share some more information about the sacrament of the Eucharist, or Communion, from a gluten-free point of view.
+Gluten free communion wafer recipe is a regular request I get.
+And in the spirit of living gluten free with no compromise, I thought it would be helpful to share some more information about the sacrament of the Eucharist, or Communion, from a gluten free point of view.

-This host tests to approximately 100ppm gluten; however, equating that amount of gluten (37 micrograms of gluten contained in one wafer) to scientifically established tolerable daily exposure levels (10 milligrams of gluten per day), one wafer would be well within the daily amount of gluten (0.04%) considered safe to those with celiac disease.
+This host contains .01% gluten, which is approximately 100ppm gluten; however, equating that amount of gluten (37 micrograms of gluten contained in one wafer) to scientifically established tolerable daily exposure levels (6 milligrams of gluten per day), one wafer would be well within the daily amount of gluten (0.04%) considered safe to those with celiac disease.
 GlutenFreeHosts also offers a low-gluten wafer (<20ppm) made from wheat starch.

-Which leads me to this option: make your own.
 Growing up in the church, I learned that part of being involved as a member of a church community meant volunteering and helping where you could.
-One way I have been giving of myself to my church is to periodically bake the loaves for Communion – of course this means that everyone is partaking of gluten-free bread when I’m the bread baker – lucky them!
-If you are in need of a great gluten-free bread recipe to bake for Communion at your church (or otherwise), have a look at this favorite yeast bread recipe.
+One way I have been giving of myself to my church is to periodically bake the loaves for Communion – of course this means that everyone is partaking of gluten-free bread when I’m the bread baker.

 Recently though, my church asked me to start baking gluten-free Communion wafers for every service.
 I knew this would require creating a large enough recipe that would produce lots of wafers at one time and have a good shelf life.
 When I developed the right combination, I felt I should share it with you, too!
-Having a gluten-free host available to everyone, in every church, should be a mission we can all unite behind.
+Having the Host available to everyone, in every church, should be a mission we can all unite behind.

-Ask your church about providing gluten-free wafers for you and other parishioners, or make your own and offer them to your church for the benefit of all.
+Ask your church about providing gluten free communion wafers for you and other parishioners, or make your own and offer them to your church for the benefit of all.
 Every willing person should be welcomed at the table.

 Preheat oven to 450° F (static) 425° F (convection).